 Mr. Winn entered into an employment agreement with Northann Corp. on July 1, 2022.
-Pursuant to the employment agreement, Mr. Winn serves as a director of Northann Corp., and is entitled to receive a base salary at an annual rate of US100,000 and any bonus, equity awards as the board of directors and/or the compensation committee may determine.
+Pursuant to the employment agreement, Mr. Winn serves as the Chief Operating Officer and a director of Northann Corp., and is entitled to receive a base salary at an annual rate of US\$100,000 and any bonus, equity awards as the board of directors and/or the compensation committee may determine.
 The employment agreement is for a term of three years.
 The agreement may be terminated upon either party's failure to renew the agreement, by Northann Corp. for or without cause or by Mr. Winn with or without good reason.
 In addition, the agreement may be terminated by either party at any time and for any reason with at least 30 days' prior written notice.